kubernetes/enhancements/keps/sig-docs/20191020-doc-policies-for-third-party-content.md

 Kubernetes docs publish third-party content only if:

 - It's necessary for Kubernetes to function.
-For example: Docker, networking policy (CNI plugins), Ingress controllers, and logging.
+For example: container runtimes (containerd, CRI-o, Docker), networking policy (CNI plugins), Ingress controllers, and logging.

 - It's an applied example of another project in the Kubernetes GitHub org.
 This includes the [kubernetes](https://github.com/kubernetes) and